2021 West Bengal Legislative Assembly election: No Vote To BJP campaign

+No Vote To BJP was a non-partisan, Anti-BJP political campaign in West Bengal.
+The campaign motto was We requested to all peoples of the West Bengal, vote for anyone in the election, but not vote for the BJP on the 2021 West Bengal Legislative Assembly election..

 Nandigram controversy

 On 18 January Mamata Banerjee announced at a rally in Nandigram that she would contest the upcoming assembly elections from Nandigram.
 Hours later, Suvendu Adhikari said he would defeat the CM by a margin of at least 50,000 votes or quit politics.

 On the eve of polling in Nandigram, the ECI ordered the transfer of the sub-divisional police officer of Haldia and the circle inspector of Mahishadal in Purba Medinipur district to non-election assignments and imposed Section 144 in that constituency.
 A day after the polling, stray clashes took place between workers of the TMC and the BJP in some parts of Nandigram.

 The votes were counted on 2 May.
 All eyes were set on the updates of high-voltage Nandigram constituency.
 17 rounds of counting was to be done before declaring the winner.
 Mamata Banerjee was trailing in initial rounds.
 The EC informed that announcement of results for Nandigram would be delayed because of problem in server.
 In the 16th round, when the counting of votes in Gokulnagar panchayat area started, Mamata fell behind.
 After the 16th round, the counting of 17th round was delayed by an hour.
 Postal ballots were being counted at that time.
 At the end of the seventeenth round, it was announced that Mamata Banerjee had won by a margin of 1,200 (or 3,717) votes.
 Though later, it was declared that Suvendu had defeated (his) former party leader by approximately 1,956 votes.
 Mamata banerjee continued to claim that she won Nandigram, Security was beefed up in the vicinity of the Haldia counting centre amid fears of unrest.